Fighting back: I will not be deterred, says Asma Jahangir

 “If these threats are intended to make me stay at home, rest assured I will not,” said Jahangir.
 She said she had received

 threats her entire life but that had never stopped her from working.
-“I have never let threats dictate terms to me,”
+“I have never let threats dictate terms to me,” she said.

 Earlier, Jahangir was welcomed by members of Labour Party Pakistan, All Pakistan Trade Union Federation and the Bonded Labour